top of page

 If you are so inclined, the formulas required to obtain the Batting Park Factor can be found here: Park Factors Formulas.

-However, there is no longer any need for them, as I have created a Park Factors Calculator using Google Sheets.
+However, there is no longer any need for them!
+I have created a Park Factors Calculator in Google Sheets.
 It is based entirely on formulas found in the link above.
 If you plan on calculating either OPS+ or WRC+, this will make your life much, much easier.

 • Side note: To order to use the calculator, simply plug in the information on the bullet points above.
 If done correctly, the Batting Park Factor will appear in the column titled “BPF”.
 Do not forget to insert the total games played in cell B15, the total runs scored at home for the league in cell F12, and the total runs scored on the road for the league in cell G13.
 If your calculations require more than 10 teams, and therefore rows, ensure that the denominator in the “TBR” and “TPR” calculations remains the equivalent of the “RAL” and that the inputs for the number of teams remain consistent for the “OPC”, “BPF”, "PPF" and calculations.
 If you experience any issues, please send us an email at fordhamsas@gmail.com.